 Transfer tax when corporate stock is sold and purchased

-When you buy corporate stock, you must pay transfer tax and file a transfer tax return and pay the tax (i.e. you buy shares of an entity that operates a business, i.e. not of a housing-company or real estate company, such as shares in a business enterprise or a telephone company.
-As the buyer, you are required to calculate and pay the transfer tax yourself.
+When you buy corporate stock, you must file a transfer tax return and pay the tax (i.e. you buy shares of an entity that operates a business, i.e. not of a housing-company or real estate company).
+Examples of corporate stock include shares of a business enterprise or a telephone company.
+As the buyer, you are required to calculate and pay the transfer tax on your initiative.

-However, if the shares you bought are listed on the stock exchange and you bought them on the exchange, you do not usually have to pay transfer tax or file the tax return.
+However, if the shares you bought are listed on the stock exchange and you bought them on the exchange, you generally do not have to pay transfer tax or file the tax return.